PaulBratslavsky/strapi-astro-blog-post/README.md

+This article has been update to use **Astro 3** and **Strapi 4** by Paul Bratslavsky.

+You can find the completed project [here](https://github.com/PaulBratslavsky/strapi-astro-blog-post).

 ## What is Astro ?

 Astro is another JavaScript-based static site generator, but ships ZERO JavaScript to the client by default.
 Astro provides a frictionless developer experience to get started as it allows you to bring your framework to build sites and has Astro components.

 Thats right!

-You can use React, Angular, Svelte, or Vue or together at any point in the project to build a super-fast and SEO-friendly website.
+You can use HTML, React, Angular, Svelte, or Vue or together at any point in the project to build a super-fast and SEO-friendly website.

 What's unique about Astro compared to other static site generators is its first-class support for loading JavaScript on-demand.